theodox/plutarch/People/Timoxena.md

 Her mother observed a very mellow mourning:
 > It is rather in our ancestral and ancient usages and laws that the truth of these matters is to be seen; for our people do not bring libations to those of their children who die in infancy, nor do they observe in their case any of the other rites that the living are expected to perform for the dead, as such children have no part in earth or earthly things; nor yet do they tarry where the burial is celebrated, at the graves, or at the laying out of the dead, and sit by the bodies.
 For the laws forbid us to mourn for infants, holding it impiety to mourn for those who have departed to a dispensation and a region too​50 that is better and more divine.​51 And since this is harder to disbelieve than to believe, Blet us keep our outward conduct as the laws command, and keep ourselves within yet freer from pollution and purer and more temperate.52

+She was also an author in her own right -- she wrote a piece "On Adornment" for a friend named Aristylla in [Conjugalia](/Works/Conjugalia.md).
+Ref [here](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2008.01.0181%3Asection%3D48).